 A camera is only as good as it’s lens.
-Make sure to read the Best Camera For Product Photography first before you proceed.
-We recommend the Canon 6d Mark II or Canon 6d Mark I as great camera bodies to pair with these 2 amazing product photography lenses.
+Make sure to read the Best Camera For Product Photography first before you proceed; we recommend the Canon 6d Mark II or Canon 6d Mark I as great camera bodies to pair with these 2 amazing product photography lenses.

-I live and breath product photography.
+I live and breathe product photography.
 For the last 9 years, I’ve been the President of Products On White Photography, an ecommerce catalog photography firm whose goal is to create the highest quality product photograph with the easiest process.
 Today, our team of 6 full time product photographers have delivered over 100 product photos a day almost entirely with the equipment that I’m recommending in these articles.
 These 2 lenses are our go-to after years of experimenting.

 The Best Lens For Product Photography